CalConnect/caldavtester-tools/README.md

 --features
   List features incl. if they are enabled in serverinfo --serverinfo
-  Path to serverinfo.xml to use, default './serverinfo.xml' --testeroptions <some-options>
+  Absolute path to serverinfo.xml to use, default './serverinfo.xml' --testeroptions <some-options>
   Pass arbitrary options to caldavtester.py, eg. '--ssl' --git-sources
-  Path to sources to use Git to automatic determine branch&revision --gui[=[<bind-addr> (default localhost)][:port (default 8080)]] Run WebGUI: point your browser at given address, default http://localhost:8080/ --help|-h
+  Absolute path to sources to use Git to automatic determine branch&revision --gui[=[<bind-addr> (default localhost)][:port (default 8080)]] Run WebGUI: point your browser at given address, default http://localhost:8080/ --help|-h
   Display this help message
+Options --serverinfo, --testeroptions and --gitsources need to be specified only once and get stored in .caldavtests.json.
   ```
 ### Installation instructions
 ```